nextcloud/user_oidc/README.md

     --clientsecret="lbXy***********" --discoveryuri="https://accounts.example.com/openid-configuration"
 ```

-Attribute mappings can be optionally specified.
+Other options like attribute mappings or group provisioning can be optionally specified.
 For more details refer to `occ user_oidc:provider --help`.

 To delete a provider, use:
 ```